ciriti/URLs-Processor/README.md

    ```

 2. The application will start on the port specified in the `.env` file (default is 3000).
 You can access it via `http://localhost:3000`.

+## Project Structure

+The project is organized into several key components:

+- **App.js**: The main application component that manages routing and overall layout.
+- **Components**: A collection of modular React components, including:
+  - **AddURLs**: Handles adding new URLs to the system.
+  - **AddUrlsOrLogin**: Conditionally renders either the URL addition form or the login page based on authentication status.
+  - **ErrorPage**: Displays an error message when routing or other issues occur.
+  - **Login**: Manages user authentication.
+  - **URLDetails**: Displays detailed information about a specific URL.
+  - **URLs**: Lists all the URLs added by the user.
+- **Context**: Provides global context for managing API interactions and user authentication.

+## Usage

+This section should include instructions on how to use the application's features, such as adding URLs, viewing URL details, and managing user authentication.

+## Contributing

+Contributions are welcome!
+Please read the contributing guidelines to get started.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for more details.